 1. Felidar Sovereign

 Felidar Sovereign certainly isn't cheap at six mana, and his stats are only decent at 4/6.
 However, he harbors both vigilance and lifelink, letting him attack without tapping and regain you a corresponding amount of life whenever he inflicts combat damage!

-Lifelink is especially useful on Sovereign thanks to his amazing instant win: if you at least 40 life at your upkeep, you immediately win!
+Lifelink is especially useful on Sovereign thanks to his amazing instant win: If you have at least 40 life at your upkeep, you immediately win!
 This makes him an almost unfair cheat for the higher starting life of EDH format, and his lifelink helps recover even if you dip below the threshold.
-Throw in the cat subtype on top of beast, and you have one of my favorite white cards who I owe several victories to.
-Fortunately, despite his incredible power, Sovereign's a surprisingly cheap bargain, and helping budget duelists build competitive decks. costing well under five dollars
+Throw in the cat subtype on top of beast, and you have one of my favorite white cards whom I owe several victories to.

 Which card do you prefer?

 How to Support a Beast Deck in Magic

 Beasts generally work independently, but a small set of cards build off their shared type:

 - The land "Contested Cliffs" spends red and green mana to have a beast fight an enemy, helping eliminate weak utility foes.